hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
     Registers a role in the backend.
 Only those instances which are using the role registered using this endpoint, will be able to perform the login operation.
 Contraints can be specified on the role, that are applied on the instances attempting to login.
-Currently only one constraint is supported which is 'bound_ami_id', which must be specified.
-Going forward, when more than one constraint is supported, the requirement will be to specify at least one constraint, but not necessarily 'bound_ami_id'.
+At least one constraint should be specified on the role.
   </dd>

   <dt>Method</dt>